crf8472/libarcstk/BUILD.md

 Note that switch ``-DUSE_MCSS=YES`` will turn off LaTeX source generation!

+## Build on Windows ... duh!

-## No Windows port yet :-(
+No Windows port yet :-(

-Libarcs has not yet been tried to be built on Windows.
+In fact, as a lack of requirement, libarcs has not yet even been tried to be built on Windows.

 To avoid any show-stoppers for porting libarcs to Windows or other platforms, libarcs relies completely on pure C++14 and the C++ standard library.
 It